renovatebot/renovate/docs/usage/docker.md

 ### Automerge digest updates

 Add `"default:automergeDigest"` to your `extends` array.
-Also add `"default:automergeBranchPush"` if you wish for these to be committed directly to your base branch without raising a PR first.
+If you want Renovate to commit directly to your base branch without opening a PR first, add add `"default:automergeBranchPush"` to the `extends` array.

 ### Registry authentication

-Here is an example of configuring a default Docker username/password in `config.js`:
+Here is an example of configuring a default Docker username/password in `config.js`.
+The Docker Hub password is stored in a process environment variable.

 ```js
 module.exports = {